scalar-labs/scalar-kubernetes/docs/RegularCheck.md

 prometheus-prometheus-oper-operator-67ccf47d85-wqzm6     2/2     Running   0          4h16m   10.42.40.61    aks-default-34802672-vmss000000        <none>           <none>
 prometheus-prometheus-prometheus-oper-prometheus-0       3/3     Running   1          4h15m   10.42.40.89    aks-default-34802672-vmss000000        <none>           <none>
 ```

-What to check:

-* Pods are correctly in states of `Running` status
-* Pods didn't restarted, check RESTARTS column
-* Pods are correctly distributed on the different nodes

 ### Check if Nodes are all healthy statuses